A contribution to the understanding

 (stone), or the red tincture, is said to have a transformative capability.
 It probably signifies the Self, having undergone a process of refinement denoted ‘circular distillation’.
 Everything that is touched by the wonderworking “stone” is enlivened and ennobled.

 Whereas Seth is a patricide, Horus is a matricide.
 When the goddess is decapitated it implies that the phallocentric deity Seth is dethroned and the patriarchal era begins (granting that mythology didn’t refer to specific events in time).
 Motherly wisdom becomes an integral part of culture and mind.
 From then on the law abides in the heart.
 The guiding rule is to pave the way for individuality, to allow the feeble child deity to grow to maturity, protected from danger.
 This is a protective motherly trait; to discern the faint voice in the dusk, allowing it to mature in a sheltered state.
 It is characteristic of individuation, which is stymied in phallocentric society where dwellers blindly follow rules and refrain from choosing a personal path in life.
 In keeping with the archetypal revivification procedure, Isis is revived by Thoth and fitted with a cow’s head.
-Thus, she will continue to have influence from the divine realm, but won’t dominate society, anymore.
+Thus, she will continue to have influence from the divine realm, but cannot dominate society, anymore.
 The Oedipal kind of personality is replete in today’s society, to the dismay of the many mature citizens.
 To a degree, it seems a reversion has occurred in that many are also under influence of matriarchal archetypes Osiris and Isis.
 Yet Western culture can only be maintained by the “matricidal personality” who rejects the goods of life.
 It is necessary to abandon the illusion of society as a good mother.
 The welfare society, the orderly machinelike state, and the Islamic caliphate, have today attained proportions of a Mother goddess.
 Horus severed the head of the goddess and went into reclusion.
-The individuant ought to follow the example of Christian recluses in history, in some way or another.
+The individuant, in a way, ought to follow the example of Christian recluses in history.

 Psychoanalysis centers upon the motif of patricide and the Oedipal complications.
 The problems associated with the motif of matricide have been overlooked, despite the fact that the heroic motif is ubiquitous in historical and modern myth.
 The lone cowboy who rides into the desert sunset is essentially an heroic recluse.
 He eats a can of beans and sleeps on the ground.
-This kind of hero, who is a rejectee, poor and lonely, and goes through great sufferings but is victorious in the end, is part and parcel of the Christian conception.
+This kind of hero, who is a rejectee, poor and lonely, and goes through great sufferings, but is victorious in the end, is part and parcel of the Christian conception.
 It is enormously popular, because he is a Christ figure and a matricide.
 I use the term matricide as a symbol

 .
 Jesus is a matricide in the sense that he declares his independence of earthly existence: “In this world you will have trouble.
 But take heart!
 I have overcome the world” (John, 16:33).
 When being tempted by the devil in the desert, he spurns both riches and worldly kingship.
 He also rejected his mother Mary and said: “My true brother and sister and mother are those who do what God wants” (Mark 3:35).
 Jesus renounced the world and saw poverty as ideal.
 He would not depend on anything worldly, and voluntarily confronts torture and death.
 Since he had “overcome the world” no worldly allure could ensnare him.
 Jesus is being very radical, since his disciples must have only a minimum of worldly possessions.
 “Consider the birds in the air”, he says, “[they] do not sow or reap or store away in barns, and yet your heavenly Father feeds them” (Matthew 6:26).
 Amber Jacobs says: